AnyLog-co/documentation/dictionary.md

 ## Setting policies using the dictionary

 A policy is a data structure similar to a dictionary which is stored on the shared metadata layer.
-User the dictionary, it is possible to declare a policy and update the policy sections incrementally.
+Using the dictionary, it is possible to declare a policy and update the policy sections incrementally.
 Below are some examples.

 ### Using a code block to declare a policy